kodsnack/advent_of_code_2016/niklasad1-rust/README.md

-#Advent of Code 2016 by Niklas Adolfsson niklasadolfsson@gmail.com
+#Advent of Code 2016 by @niklasad1
 ## Performed in Rust with the purpose to learn Rust
 ### Run the code as follows:
 1. "$ cd DayX"